Knee replacement surgeon London

 Modern high flexion knee replacements allow a pain free and active life

-Modern high-flexion knee replacement design allows an excellent range of motion once the patient has fully recovered.
-Most patients are able to mobilise safely and be discharged home within a couple of days of their joint replacement.
+Modern high-flexion knee replacements allow a pain-free and active life and its design allows an excellent range of motion once the patient fully recovers.
+Most patients can mobilise safely and be discharged home within a couple of days of their joint replacement.

-It is very important that the patient continues to exercise their knee after discharge home.
-The overall patient satisfaction rate of a successful joint replacement with a rapid recovery programme is in the region of 94%, with the majority of patients being able to walk long distances, play golf, cycle, swim and lead an active lifestyle and a life without pain.
-Knee replacements are also lasting longer as per the National Joint Registry with the majority exceeding 15 – 20 years.
+After your operation, you must continue to exercise your knee after being discharged home.
+The overall patient satisfaction rate of a successful joint replacement with a rapid recovery programme is around 94%, with the majority of patients being able to walk long distances, play golf, cycle, swim and lead an active lifestyle and a life without pain.
+Knee replacements also last longer, with the National Joint Registry reporting that most knee replacements last for over 15 – 20 years.

 Osteoarthritis can affect either one part of the knee or multiple areas within the joint.
-In some instances your surgeon may recommend a partial knee replacement as a solution for your knee pain and condition.
+Sometimes your surgeon may recommend a partial knee replacement as a solution for your knee pain and condition.

-As implant technology has developed, and the designs and results of full knee resurfacing have improved, many patients choose to have the whole joint resurfaced as the outcomes and function post knee replacement/resurfacing give them an extremely reliable outcome.
+As implant technology has developed, and the designs and results of full knee resurfacing have improved, many patients choose to have the whole joint resurfaced as the outcomes and function post knee replacement/resurfacing give them an excellent result.

 Computer Assisted Alignment vs Conventional Alignment